Advice for Employees

 Redundancy Advice For Employees

-Redundancy can come about for many reasons and it is often an unsettling time for all employees involved.
-Redundancy can be voluntary or compulsory and usually happens when the company you work for:
+Redundancy can be voluntary or compulsory and usually happens when the business you work for:

 • is closing down